7 Ways to Deal with Homesickness at University

 Yes, there are times when we all need a little space to ourselves to unwind, but try to balance your alone time with social activities.

-There are tonnes of activities and societies you can get involved in via the LSU, from sports clubs to community projects, there really is something for everyone.
+There are tons of activities and societies you can get involved in via the LSU, from sports clubs to community projects, there really is something for everyone.

 4. Exercise Regularly